 I’m afraid Zagreb falls a bit flat, specially if compared to other nearby european capitals – my 24 hours in Vienna were more memorable and Budapest I still miss you.

 But it has some strikes of awesomeness going on.
-It sure makes a great place to get your croatian adventure started.
+It sure makes a great place to get your Croatian adventure started.

-⭐ My value-for-money hotel for Zagreb ⭐
+⭐ My value-for-money place to stay in Zagreb ⭐

 Excellent location in central Zagreb and a helpful staff to help you settle on your spacious bright room.
 Can’t go wrong with them.